mazharalipak/PESOL/README.md

 # PESOL Package for Power Systems Analysis
-# Matpower-TENR
-TENR Algorithm
-There are four different folders for different choices of Transversality:
-1) TENR_EIG (Right eigenvector Transversality)
-2) TENR_LU (LU Transversality)
-3) TENR_QR (QR Transversality)
-4) TENR_SVD (SVD Transversality)
+The PESOL toolbox contains following blocks,

+1) Load Flow Solver (LFS) with optimal step size strategy (Rectangular coordinates formulation).
+2) Continuation Power Flow (CPF) solver for tracing power flow solution curves (PV).
+3) Direct-Methods for calculating loadability and transfer capability limits based on Transversality Enforced Newton Raphson (TENR) Algorithm.
+4) Homotopy Continuation method for tracing power flow solution boundaries.

-Kindly, readme.text file in each folder in order to run these transversality choices for the of testing different IEEE cases.
+Kindly, readme.text file in each folder in order to run these packages with standard IEEE test case files from MATPOWER.

 # Install the corresponding folders in the latest version of the Matpower for computation.

+For any inquiry please drop me an email:  mazhar.ali@skolkovotech.ru